Main Navigation - Mobile

 1. has the same principal place of abode as the taxpayer for more than half of the taxable year; and

-2. has not provided over one half of his/her own support for the calendar year; and
+2. has not provided over one half of their own support for the calendar year; and

 3. has not attained the age of 24.

 Directory information means information contained in an education record of a student which would not generally be considered harmful or an invasion of privacy if disclosed.
-It includes, but is not limited to: the student's name, name of school attended, dates of attendance, grade level, date of graduation, participation in officially recognized activities and sports, weight and height of members of athletic teams, degrees and awards received, as well as photos/videotape (excluding security camera videos in schools and/or in school buses) for school approved publications, school news purposes, school video productions or local cable casts.
-It also includes name, address, and telephone number of the student's parent(s).
+It includes, but is not limited to: the student's name, name of school attended, dates of attendance, grade level, date of graduation, participation in officially recognized activities and sports, weight and height of members of athletic teams, degrees and awards received, as well as photos/video (excluding security camera videos in schools and/or in school buses) for school approved publications, school news purposes, school video productions or local cable casts.
 Directory information does not include:

 1. a student’s social security number;